gorkdesign/frontend-best-practices/README.md

 ####   Other Topics

-* Do not use inline CSS within TPL files
+* Do not use inline CSS or Javascript within TPL files
 * Consolidate multiple TPL files with ```$vars['theme_hook_suggestion']```
-* Leverage Drupal UI
+* Leverage Drupal UI functionality like views modes or panels instead of hard coded markup if consistency allows